spaceninja/dnd-adventures/src/adventures/history-channel/deck-2.md

 # {{ title }}

 Deck 2 is split into two sections: Security and Habitation.
-Security (described in [Part 2](../part-2/#security)) is controlled by #TeamRatings, and used to control the gladiator contests in the Arena.
-Habitation consists of crew facilities such as the gym and officer's quarters.
-This area is contested, with the exception of the Bar, which is neutral territory.
+Security (described in [Part 2](../part-2/#security)) is controlled by #TeamRatings and used to control the gladiator contests in the Arena.
+Habitation consists of crew facilities such as the gym and officers’ quarters.
+This area is contested, except for the Bar, which is neutral territory.

 <figure>
   <a href="/images/history-channel/deck-02-labels@2490.webp">